 Chryssie Burgess BA Hons, IFPA, FSB

-My route into Complementary Medicine came through 7 years of my own seriously compromised health, during which time I used only natural methods of healing and body work to make full recovery.
+My route into Complementary Medicine came through 7 years of my own seriously compromised health with M.E., during which time I used only natural methods of healing and body work to make full recovery.

-In 1992 I gained my Diploma in Clinical Aromatherapy through the International Society of Professional Aromatherapists (now the International Federation of Professional Aromatherapists).
+In 1992 I gained my Diploma in Clinical Aromatherapy through the International Society of Professional Aromatherapists ISPA (now the International Federation of Professional Aromatherapists IFPA).

 I’m basically passionate about health; understanding it and keeping it through whatever natural means are available to us.
 That’s why being a part of the Natural Healthcare Centre team at the University is so special.
 I have colleagues I trust who help me better understand their specialism, so that I can refer clients on to them if their line of work will create greater health benefits than my own.
 It’s also great that our team is regularly invited to support many of the other staff and student mental health and wellbeing networks of Lancaster University too.

 I have great respect for allopathic medicine and its good intent, but feel it is all too often over-used to mask symptoms that are trying to tell the body – and the person living it – something very important that needs addressing.
 That’s the bit that interests me; what is the body trying to say through its symptoms, and how can we hear it and help it without damaging it in the process?
 It’s my personal passion, and over 20 years I’ve specialised in energy sensing techniques and treatments to help me share and teach this approach to health and wellbeing.

 I love running my business, and enjoy learning as much from my clients and customers as they do from me.